Take-Some-Bytes/colonialwars-map-editor/README.md

 ## Compatibility
 The save files that can be opened by this application currently follows an ***unstable version*** of Colonial Wars save files.
-This application currently does not produce any save files.
+Compatibility with ``colonialwars-server`` is not guaranteed.